How to Build a Website for Your Business

 Now you’ve got your head around these basic concepts, you can decide how you can start planning your site.

-Once you’ve got a basic idea of what you want your site to do, you can start thinking about how you want to go about building your site.
+Once you have a basic idea of what you want your site to do, you can start thinking about how to build it.

 A website builder package allows you to quickly build and launch a site without having to worry about learning to code.